odewahn/dds-field-guide/manage-environment.md

-# The environment is automated in the code.
+# The environment is automated in the code

 A key idea (maybe _the_ key idea) of devops is that the environment in which your code will run should be modeled as code, and not be some separate thing that is a black box.
 (And, as we get a bit further down the stack, should be versioned with the code, as well.)
 It seems pretty basic, but the idea is that you should have a "recipe" that allows you to recreate the environment at any moment.
 Some of the key parts of managing the environment include: